Aashishsharma/Learnings/React/hooks/hooks.md

 2. useReducer
 An alternative to useState.
 Accepts a reducer of type (state, action) => newState, and returns the current state paired with a dispatch method.
-useReducer is usually preferable to useState when you have complex state logic that involves multiple sub-values or when the next state depends on the previous one (in this case use State's hook functional form -> setState(state => state + 1)). so second useCase is not really a usecase
+useReducer is usually preferable to useState when
+1. you have complex state logic that
+2. State is a complex obj, and not a plain string or a nummber
+3. your logic have related state tranistions (setLoading(false), setError(false), setData(data))
 ```javascript
 const initialState = {count: 0};
 function reducer(state, action) {